sdpython/sdpython.github.io/doc/experimental-experiment/dev/_sources/auto_recipes/plot_exporter_exporter_scan_pdist.rst

  .. code-block:: none

     Constraints violated (x_rows)!
 For more information, run with TORCH_LOGS="+dynamic".
       - You marked x_rows as dynamic but your code specialized it to be a constant (3).
-Either remove the mark_dynamic or use a less strict API such as maybe_mark_dynamic or Dim.AUTO.
+If you're using mark_dynamic, either remove it or use maybe_mark_dynamic.
+If you're using Dim.DYNAMIC, replace it with either Dim.STATIC or Dim.AUTO.
     Suggested fixes:
       x_rows = 3